amonodrama/solarcast/README.md

 ---

+# ⚠️ Attention/Alternatives
+Solarcast uses [Neko](https://github.com/m1k1o/neko)'s Firefox image as a base.
+Solarcast was built because Neko uses WebRTC which causes issues with dynamic IPs and I couldn't get it working thanks to restrictions by my ISP.
+Solarcast avoids this by only relying on websockets.
+Unless you're having a similar issue with Neko you don't need to use Solarcast, Neko is much better thanks to WebRTC it has almost zero delay.
+Due to how websockets works Solarcast has quite a bit of delay, it's not lag.
+It is delay.
+---

 ## Features

 - **Live browser streaming** — Captures a headless Firefox desktop via FFmpeg and streams it to all connected clients using fragmented MP4 over WebSocket.